Soumya111v/Startups_Profit_Prediction/README.md

 # Startups_Profit_Prediction
+This repo contains the code used for predicting the amount of profit obtained by startups based on various Independent features .
-Implementation of Linear Regression model
+- (Implementation of Linear Regression ).